-Parks are open with visitors encouraged to take recommended health and social distancing precautions.
+Parks remain open with visitors encouraged to take recommended health and social distancing precautions.

 For the latest update on the City's response, visit cityofgoldcoast.com.au/covid19

 Many of our parks are in spectacular locations and can be booked for special events, such as weddings and birthday parties.
 Others may suit those who are looking for an off-leash park to take their dogs, a natural area for a peaceful walk amongst nature, playground for the children to have fun in or a barbecue in one of our beautiful parks.